eCommerce PPC

 I've grown tens of eCommerce businesses across a range of sectors and spend levels.
 Most engagements are covered by NDAs so I can't share specific numbers publicly.
 I can walk you through my approach and what to expect.
 References are available on request.

 Both.
 A standalone audit is a great starting point if you're not sure where things stand: a clear, prioritised view of what's working and what isn't.
+Worth noting that the biggest opportunities in most eCommerce accounts sit outside the ad platform — in the feed or on the landing page — and an audit will surface those too.
 Many clients move into ongoing management from there, but there's no obligation.

 Google Ads (Search, Shopping, PMax, Demand Gen, Display), Meta Ads (Facebook & Instagram), and Microsoft/Bing Ads.
 I also handle feed management across Google Merchant Centre using tools like DataFeedWatch and Channable where needed.